Pigabyte/RR_GearWeight_ByType_Slot/README.md

-you have to break the threshold of weight value 1.5 to break into the second type normal type weight value has a special multiplier of 0.2 and metal has 0.5 Being Type 1 and Type 2 give you specific bonuses in-game (relevant but not really if you don't play the game).
+you have to break the threshold of weight value 1.5 to break into the second type normal type weight value has a special multiplier of 0.2 and metal has 0.5 Being Type 1 and Type 2 give you specific bonuses in-game.
+Relevant but not really if you don't play the game, (picture included about how each type interacts with others in game).

 ----------
 This still kind of work nowadays, but needs a v2 to be fully up-to-date.